Rage Racer

-is the third title in the Ridge Racer series of racing games on the PlayStation.
-Developed and published by Namco, it was released in Japan on December 3, 1996, with releases in the U.S. and Europe following in 1997.
+is a racing video game developed and published by Namco for the PlayStation.
+It is the fifth installment in the Ridge Racer series and the third on the PlayStation following Ridge Racer Revolution (1995).
+It was released in Japan on December 3, 1996, with releases elsewhere following in 1997.
 It was the first game in the series to feature a CGI animated introduction, and introduced a new "mascot", Reiko Nagase.

-Though the game sold well, with praise from reviewers for its graphics and gameplay, it received criticism for its crash mechanics, relatively drab visual style and shortage of tracks.
-Overall Rage Racer was considered too similar to its predecessors, and as such its impact was limited.
+The game introduced a new class-based Grand Prix on which the player must progress, and, in an aesthetic change, Rage Racer had darker colors and visuals.
+The game received a positive critical reception, with its graphics and gameplay praised, although received criticism for its crash mechanics, relatively drab visual style and shortage of tracks.
+Its impact was limited due to being not as groundbreaking as its predecessors, but nevertheless it sold well.
+Rage Racer was followed by a sequel, R4: Ridge Racer Type 4 in 1998.

 Gameplay

 Visually the game takes graphical cues from Rave Racer, Ridge Racer's arcade successor, with a more realistic and darker color scheme.
 The game utilises a credits system, the first in the series, whereby the player tries to earn credits by winning races, which can be used to buy and upgrade cars.

 Cars from four manufacturers can be purchased, each favoring a different attribute (e.g., handling, acceleration, speed).
 All manufacturers offer a 'standard' car and a 'secret' car, which is locked until the top racing class has been reached.
 Rage Racer also offers a truck as an unlockable vehicle.
 All of the 'standard' cars can be upgraded, in several stages of increasing cost.

 The racing is separated into five numbered classes, named 'Class 1' through to 'Class 5'.
 The player has three attempts to place in the top three of each class's events, before progressing to the next class.
 When the player has completed the five 'Normal GP' events, the 'Extra GP' is unlocked.
 This allows the player to race the same classes on reversed courses.
 As well as unlocking the Extra GP, the player receives 999,999,999 e.g. in Normal GP - more than enough to purchase all of the cars and upgrade them to Grade 5.